hany606/wro2019-arc-randomizer-Draft/README.md

-# wro2018-arc-randomizer
+# wro2019-arc-randomizer-Draft
-A web tool to help in drawing procedure for the challenge "Smart Greenhouse" of Advanced Robotics Category on World Robot Olympiad 2018/19
+This is a draft work that is a private mirrored and improved from the last year work for the work of 2020 from [here](https://github.com/akolotov/wro2018-arc-randomizer).